illusoryTwin/theoretical-mechanics-hw3/README.md

 # theoretical-mechanics-hw3
-TM_HW3.pdf contains everything useful for the task: link to the code with calculations, plotting, and simulation.
+TM_HW3.pdf contains everything useful for the task: link to the code with calculations, plotting, and simulation, task explanation, plots, simulation screenshots.